Valley (video game)

-Valley is a first-person action-adventure video game developed by Blue Isle Studios.
+Valley is an action-adventure game developed and published by Blue Isle Studios.
 It was released on Microsoft Windows, PlayStation 4, and Xbox One on August 24, 2016.
-OS X and Linux were added with patch 1.02 on 3 October 2016.
-It released on Nintendo Switch on March 7, 2019.
+OS X and Linux were added with patch 1.02 on October 3, 2016.
+It was released on Nintendo Switch on March 7, 2019.

 Gameplay

 Valley is a first person action-adventure single-player video game.
 The player explores a futuristic, secluded setting inspired by the Rocky Mountains.
 Early on, the player discovers the L.E.A.F (Leap Effortlessly through Air Functionality) suit, a remnant of some experiments conducted during World War II.
 The suit gives superhuman abilities that must be used to explore the vast valley with forests, ruins and magical creatures.
 The player character is somehow linked to the valley, having the ability to take and give life, but not without consequence.